Photo: Warren LeMay from Chicago, IL, United States / CC BY-SA 2.0 via Wikimedia Commons

 Cold spotsOppressive atmosphereResidual emotional imprintMuffled voicesSudden sadness

 The paranormal narrative around the Lorraine Motel is unusual among American haunted sites in that virtually every source frames the activity as residual emotional imprint rather than as intelligent or attention-seeking haunting.
-According to paranormal databases and Memphis-area ghost-tour operators, visitors to the museum frequently report an oppressive heaviness in the area immediately outside Room 306 — cold sensations on the balcony, sudden shortness of breath, and a profound, unexpected sadness that some describe as being 'pulled into' the moment of April 4, 1968.
+According to paranormal databases and Memphis-area ghost-tour operators, visitors to the museum frequently report an oppressive heaviness in the area immediately outside Room 306 — cold sensations on the balcony, sudden shortness of breath, and a sudden, unexpected grief that some describe as being 'pulled into' the moment of April 4, 1968.

 According to US Ghost Adventures and Our Haunted Travels, museum staff and security have over the years reported muffled voices and occasional voices calling out Dr. King's name with no one present, particularly around the preserved balcony.
 Some accounts describe visitors having vivid dreams about the site after their visit.